MicrosoftDocs/VBA-Docs/api/PowerPoint.ColorFormat.TintAndShade.md

 # ColorFormat.TintAndShade Property (PowerPoint)

-Sets or returns the lightening or darkening of the the color of a specified shape.
+Sets or returns the lightening or darkening of the color of a specified shape.
 Read/write.

 ## Syntax